 |American Board of Chiropractic AcupunctureDiplomate (DABCA)||Diplomate of the American Board of Chiropractic Acupuncture (DABCA)||Dedicated to promoting high standards of competence and preserving the integrity of using acupuncture as an adjunct therapy to chiropractic treatment.|

 |American Board of Chiropractic Pediatrics||Diplomate in Clinical Chiropractic Pediatrics (DICCP)||Support members who take care of children in their chiropractic practices, and to promote the acceptance and advancement of pediatric chiropractic care.|

 These specialty “degrees” are given by their corresponding boards, which also maintain the level of expected qualifications and standards of excellency.

-The information herein on "How To Become A Chiropractor" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "How To Become A Chiropractor" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.